-- Students are expected to complete courses that they registered for (yearlong or semester).
-Schedule changes will not be honored.
-However, Counselors will meet with students to review their schedule if they are missing a graduation requirement, do not have a complete schedule and/or if the student is academically misplaced, i.e. higher/lower level math class. - If a change is requested after ten (10) school days: - A Request to Drop a Course form must be filled out and signed by the teacher and parent. - The form will then be submitted to Administration for approval or denial - If a "Drop" is approved, student will receive an "F" grade on their transcript (district policy). - If there are extenuating circumstances such as illness, physical disability or inappropriate placement a "W" (withdrawal) may be posted on the transcript (administration approval needed).
+- Students are expected to complete courses they registered for (yearlong or semester).
+Counselors will meet with students to review their schedule if they are missing a graduation requirement, they do not have a complete schedule and/or if the student is academically misplaced, i.e. higher/lower level math class. - If a schedule change is requested after ten (10) school days into a new semester: - A "Request to Drop a Course" form must be completed and signed by the student and parent. - The form should be submitted to the Counselor who will seek Administrative approval or denial. - If a "Drop" is approved, student will receive an "F" grade on their transcript (district policy). - If there are extenuating circumstances such as illness, physical disability or inappropriate placement a "W" (withdrawal) may be posted on the transcript if approved by Administration.